stasgm/docker-jenkings/readme.md

        * Host; (e.g.:  or your IP address)
        * Credentials; (e.g.: jenkins)
        * Host Key verification Strategy; (e.g.: Manually trusted key verification …​ )
   5. Press the Save button and the agent-1 will be registered, but offline for the time being.
 Click on it.
+  6. Open the Build-in node configuration <http://localhost:8080/manage/computer/(built-in)/configure> and set Number of executors to 0 (in order to disable the Build-in node)

 ---